Scan configuration details

 Conformance Scan uses variables ({{variable_name}}

-) to pass information across different blocks of the scan configuration, for example, to setup a credential, fill parameters or request body properties.
+) to pass information across different blocks of the scan configuration, for example, to setup a credential or fill in parameters and request body properties.
 This could happen either from one stage of a scenario to another, between different scenarios, or even between different deployment environments.

 Scan variables can be divided into two groups, depending on where they are defined: